distri/builder/main.coffee.md

 The builder knows how to compile a source tree or individual files into various build products.

-TODO: Should the builder be part of the packager?

 Helpers
 -------
     CSON = require "cson"